 - Rice is a great thing to buy in bulk.
 I keep a small container handy and refill as it gets low.

-Are you wondering why you don't see any meat sitting on my counter?
 I buy my meat in bulk, so I rarely have to buy any on my normal shopping trips.
-I stock up when meat is on sale and freeze it.
+We literally bought half a cow a few months ago, so our freezer is full of red meat.
+In general, I stock up when meat is on sale and freeze it.
 This really helps you to save so much money!
+This week I got chicken.
+I will freeze one pack, and then cook the other pack in the crockpot and shred and freeze for later.
 You can go see how I keep it all organized in my freezer tour.
-I have multiple that I go through and you can see all the different things that I freeze to make them last longer there.

 TOTAL GROCERY HAUL AMOUNT

-My total this week was $258!
-That's really good considering all of the fresh produce, restock items and prepackaged lunch items that I got.
-Our normal weekly budget for our family of 8 is $200.
+My total this week was $289!
+Yes, it's a little over budget, but I decided to buy formula for the twins, which set us back $72.96.
+Our normal weekly budget for our family of 10 is $250, so without that formula, we would have been golden!
+And considering all of the fresh produce, restock items, and pantry staples we got, I'm pretty darn happy.
 I hardly ever go over budget, I'm actually usually under every week because I only buy the necessities.
 So I'm okay with going over a little bit for a major grocery haul trip like this!

 HOW I'M MEAL PLANNING WITH THIS GROCERY HAUL